wadmp/wadmp.github.io/src/gen3/docs/Migration from 2.x.x to 3.x.x instance/step1/README.md

+# Step 1: Export Data from 2.x.x Instance

-# Migration from 2.x.x to 3.x.x Instance
+## Migration from 2.x.x to 3.x.x Instance

 This page explains the process of migrating data from a 2.x.x instance at [www.wadmp.com](http://www.wadmp.com) to a 3.x.x instance at [www.wadmp3.com](http://www.wadmp3.com).